hardesk/build2-reference/README.md

 # build2 reference

-A half-assed attempt to make a build2 reference.
-Information is extracted from the manual novel.
-Read it first (at least basics).
+A half-assed attempt to make a [build2](https://build2.org) reference.
+Information is extracted from the manual novel and source/test code.
+Dive into the manual and read it first as this is condensed list of stuff that matters.
+And while not everything here may be correct if anything at all, I hope someone will find it useful.

-buildfile contains directives, target declarations and variable assignmens. newlines matter.
+`buildfile` contains directives, target declarations and variable assignments and function calls. *newlines matter*.

-## Files
+## Project (Startup) Files

 ### ./build/bootstrap.build
-A file read first.
+The file that is read first.
 Names the project and must contain using directives to load modules.

 |variable|description|
 |:---:|---|